 Best part is that it ties together many Google products that you already use.

+What’s the use of personal brand tools when your marketing is zero?
 If you’re concerned about marketing online and the future of that, you’ll find case studies, data, resources, and even interviews with industry leaders here.
 Call it a digital cheat sheet you can draw inspiration from to grow your business.

 Many people don’t know that Google has search engines for various things like images, shops, and books.
 Google books is not only for those who enjoy reading, but also for those who have to read – researchers, students, etc.